 But alas, while he was in town, the puck drop, like the performance of Lisa Simpsons’s 6am birthday jam, was done by someone else.

 Despite numerous sources pointing out the fakery, this photo continues to spread.
 At least once a day, it shows up in the Canucks stream on Twitter thanks in large part to popular accounts like @HistoryInPics that tweet photos of note with no context whatsoever.
-It happened again on Monday, for instance.

 The truth about the appearance comes from a postgamer written by Shelley Anderson of the Pittsburgh Post-Gazette after the Canucks, who were truly terrible then, skated away with a 7-6 victory.
 It was only their fourth win in 18 games.
 They had recently lost 9 in a row.
 There was really no excuse for losing to the crummy, Stan Smyl-captained team, and after the Penguins did, Anderson let them have it.
 This is great: